Unattended Pets in Hot Vehicles

 Even on a relatively mild day, temperatures in parked cars can become dangerous in a matter of minutes.
 Opening or lowering the windows does little or nothing to protect pets.

-Under the Ontario Society for the Prevention of Cruelty to Animals (SPCA) Act, it is against the law to leave a pet unattended in a parked vehicle in a manner that endangers the health or safety of the animal.
+Under the Provincial Animal Welfare Services Act, it is against the law to leave a pet unattended in a parked vehicle in a manner that endangers the health or safety of the animal.

 Report an unattended pet in a hot vehicle